Piderman/mattycollins.com.au/_posts/2013-12-10-accessibility-basics.md

 3. Awesome!
 The button has communicated its action to all, with the icon adding to the visual UX

 ### Read more
 Read more...read more what?
-Ensure links have relevant context by placing them inside `p` tags or  adding additional hidden text.
+Ensure links have relevant context by placing them inside `p` tags or  adding hidden text.
 Most screen readers or browser plugins can pull up all links on a page.
-Imagine reading <q>read more</q> ten or so times on a home page without any content, how are you meant to know what each link actually does?
+Imagine reading <q>read more</q> ten or so times on a home page without any context, how are you meant to know what each link actually does?

 {% highlight html %}
 <a href="/about">